hashicorp-services/tfm/site/docs/commands/list.md

 # List

-list or Migrate, this sub commands takes X from source organization and copies (or migrates) it to the destination organization.
+list sub commands will list out certain resources from the source organization or destination organization.

 ```
 # tfm list -h